cybex-gmbh/transmorpher/README.md

 Changes to media will automatically trigger a cache invalidation, therefore the CDN cache duration can be set to a long time.

-To forward incoming requests from the CDN to your media server, configure your Transmorpher media server as an origin.
+To forward incoming requests from the CDN to your media server, configure your Transmorpher media server as the main origin.
 For more information on configuring origins in CloudFront see the [documentation page](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html).